amarkasbe551/amarkasbe551/README.md

 ## About Me

-I am a passionate data enthusiast with a strong interest in data engineering.
+I am a passionate data enthusiast with a strong interest in data engineering, data analyst, data science.
 As a recent graduate and Data Engineer Intern, I am eager to apply my skills and learnings to real-world projects.
 I am committed to continuously expanding my knowledge and contributing to innovative solutions in the field of data engineering.

 ## Skills